hubo1016/vlcp-docker-plugin/README.md

   + -o specify the ID of physical network you created earlier.
 Also, use additional -o to provide other options:
     + -o vlan=*vlantag*: For VLAN-tagged network, specify the network VLAN tag
     + -o vni=*vni*: For VXLAN overlay network, specify the VNI.
+    + -o mtu=*mtu*: Specify network MTU.
+For VXLAN network, better set MTU to MTU of outer network - 50, i.e. if the outer network MTU = 1500, you should specify -o mtu=1450 for VXLAN network.
   + 'vlcp_network': the docker network name, replace this to any name you preferred.

 ### Create container connecting to VLCP networks in docker